tarunsirohi/RWSI-Conversion-Prediction/README.md

 9. [Final Conclusions and Recommendations](#final-conclusions-and-recommendations)
 10. [Appendix: Code Explanations](#appendix-code-explanations)

----

 ## Dataset Description

-The analysis uses the **Retail Web Session Intelligence (RWSI)** dataset, which simulates customer journeys on an e-commerce platform specializing in consumer and lifestyle products.
+The analysis uses the Retail Web Session Intelligence (RWSI) dataset, which simulates customer journeys on an e-commerce platform specializing in consumer and lifestyle products.
 Each row represents an anonymized user session, capturing a mix of behavioral, engagement, contextual, and outcome variables.

 ### Feature Definitions